-Education, information and awareness is a key part of our mission to help people of all ages heal from emotional trauma and to prevent and reduce its occurrence.
-At CLEAR we deliver a range of services, products and resources so that people of all ages can: understand what abuse is and what to do if abuse occurs; how it impacts on people and society; and to build emotional resilience and stay safe.
+Education, information and awareness is a key part of our mission to help people of all ages and all genders heal from emotional trauma and to prevent and reduce its occurrence.
+At CLEAR we deliver a range of services, products and resources so that people of all ages and all genders can: understand what abuse is and what to do if abuse occurs; how it impacts on people and society; and to build emotional resilience and stay safe.

 All our education, training and awareness delivery is tailored to the specific audience (all ages and circumstances), and delivered by qualified professionals.
 We also deliver a range of Continuous Professional Development opportunities through our Centre of Excellence

 Our PREW programme promotes and supports emotional wellbeing and provides a supported space to safely explore challenging relationship issues and to explore the problems that surround them and the resolutions that are possible.

 • Can be tailored for all ages and circumstances